 Find out more about job roles within hospitality and tourism on the Working Wales website.

-Delivery, logistics and facilities
+Delivery, logistics and transport

-Food production and other essential services
+Food production and other services

 The Feed the Nation recruitment campaign is designed to find temporary workers in essential food production services, such as in supermarkets and delivery services.
 OCS are looking for essential workers in areas such as cleaning, catering, customer service and security, in support of the NHS and others.